Francodo/Stock_Market_Time_Series/README.md

 Objective

+The focus of this analysis is on using statistical data and charts to identify trends in the performance of a selected stock in the dataset.
 The objective is to demonstrate the application of every key aspect of data analysis techniques working with Time Series Stock Data collected over a period of five years.
-The analysis provides answers to key performance index questions through classification using Neural Network and Deep Learning predictive algorithms.
+The analysis provides answers to key performance index questions through regression using Neural Network and Deep Learning predictive algorithms.

 Questions to which answers are offered